phalcon-orphanage/docs/en/reference/odm.rst

 The ODM offers a CRUD functionality, events, validations among other services.

 Due to the absence of SQL queries and planners, NoSQL databases can see real improvements in performance using the Phalcon approach.
-Additionally, there are no SQL building eliminating the possibility of SQL injections.
+Additionally, there are no SQL building reducing the possibility of SQL injections.

 The following NoSQL databases are supported: